follow on twitter

 We discussed the goals of associations, best practices, differences among countries, and activities of participants.
 There were provocative comments, including campaigning for tenure points for scientists who use best practices in citizen science.
 We discussed resources practitioners need, and responses included ethics, evaluation, computing and other tech.

 I asked the Chatters about the pros and cons of associations.
 The quickly listed the following pros: democracy, visibility, efficiency, pervasive sci literacy, global, share, collaborate, network, respect and promoting citizen science, resources, collective learning, transparency, sustainable long-term communities.
 And the following cons: top-down, self-interest, hard to be global, echo chamber, me toos, can exclude volunteers, no longer novel to funders, over-professionalizing, don't silo citizen science from science.
+(Elsewhere, I'll summarize the Chatters hoped for outcomes of the upcoming CSA conference).

 My favorite part was to learn what Chatters thought were the promising frontiers, and these included wearable citizen science, digital arts, collective intelligence, neurodata gathering, new societal values, the internet of things to generate data, dedicated funding lines for citizen science, projects sharing platforms and technologies and protocols, mobile tech, greater access globally, connecting silo'ed and distributed but related data, neurosynapitc processors, improved policy making, and sensor networks for biodiversity.